 Mark helps people who have been denied their civil rights, and who have been harmed by dangerous products and medical malpractice.
 Mark also represents athletes who are involved in team-selection and doping disputes, and victims of wrongful discrimination and greed.
 He has testified on proposed legislation before members of the Indiana General Assembly, the Wisconsin State Assembly and the University of Wisconsin Regents.

-After working in international sport, Mark matriculated at U.C.
+Mark graduated with distinction from the University of Wisconsin – Madison.
+Mark matriculated at U.C.
 Hastings College of the Law, and then transferred to Indiana University School of Law – Indianapolis, from which he received his J.D. and graduated with honors.

-Mark is a past-chair of the executive committee of the Civil Rights Section of the American Association of Justice, and a member of the National Lawyers Guild, the National Police Accountability Project, and the Indianapolis Bar Association.
+Mark is a past chair of the executive committee of the Civil Rights Section of the American Association of Justice, and a member of the National Lawyers Guild, the National Police Accountability Project, and the Indianapolis Bar Association.
 He is admitted to practice in the State of Indiana, the United States Court of Appeals for the Seventh Circuit and the United States District Courts for the Southern and Northern Districts of Indiana, and the Western District of Michigan.

 Locally, Mark is a past chair of the board of the Hooverwood Nursing Home and has served on the board of the Arthur M. Glick JCC of Indianapolis and the Human Services Committee of the United Way of Central Indiana.

 - Police Brutality, Misconduct & Excessive Force

 - Civil Rights

 - Catastrophic Injury & Wrongful Death